mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 It must be read with *Fath Wahhab al-Marib* by Ibn 'Iwad al-Mardawi, which is the most comprehensive and organized commentary.
 Ibn 'Iwad elaborates on the text, mentions far'i masa'il, defines important terms, and brings details from longer works.
 One should also reference the commentary of 'Abdullah al-Maqdisi.
 Although there is overlap between these two commentaries, al-Maqdisi more often mentions khilaf and tangential, yet beneficial points.
 For revision of the material, use *al-Ifsah* by Ibn al-Jarrah and *al-As'ilat wa'l-Ajwibah* by 'Abd al-Wahhab al-Faris.

+Supplement this by reading the introductions to *al-Insaf*, *al-Furu'*, and *Tashih al-Furu'*.
+These provide essential knowledge surrounding the madhhab and presents the overall framework used muta’akhirin to determine the madhab’s relied-upon positions.
+Listen to the recorded lessons of Muhammad 'Abd al-Wahid on these introductions, which are some of the best commentary on the madhhab available.

 - *Al-Mukhtasarat Al-Usuliyyah* by Muhammad b.
 'Abd al-Wahid al-Azhari

 This is a series of texts written by the author to prepare a student for the study of usul al-fiqh.
 After studying this, one will be prepared to study *Mukhtasar al-Tahrir* by Ibn al-Najjar.